weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 At the end of the day, you need to get to the same page.
 Start with the **Why**.
 Hopefully you find the gherkin spec helpful in formalizing your thoughts.
-As for what next, that's up to you to discover!
+As for what comes next, that's up to you to discover!

 Get going!